 HAVE A WATER BALLOON FIGHT: Send your kids outside to battle it out and get soaked or join in on the fun.
 Fill small balloons inside or with a water hose.
 Make sure adults also get doused.

 GROW HERBS: We’ve grown mint, basil and parsley in our pots with high hopes for summer.
 Maybe plant sunflower seeds and patiently see whose will sprout first.
 As it grows, measure it, and once it flowers use the seeds to feed the birds.

 BEAT THE VIRUS: Make a coronavirus piñata, fill it with sweets and whack the heck out of it.
 Great way to tackle the stress of the pandemic and be suitably rewarded at the end.

-MAP YOUR STREETS: Walk your neighborhood and see if your family can make a map from your house to another location.
-If they can’t get off your property, have them do it inside.
-(You’ll be surprised at what they might notice.)
+MAP YOUR STREETS: Walk your neighbourhood and see if your family can make a map from your house to another location (you’ll be surprised at what they might notice.)

 HAVE A PICNIC: Picnic or BBQ in the garden.
 Grill meat or veggie hot dogs or bring sandwiches or takeout if that sounds overwhelming.
 Grab a Frisbee or ball and play.